-As I’ve been visiting and playing in several churches over the past few months I’ve noticed a few reoccurring problems that can easily be fixed to help the quality of your contemporary worship.
+Over my career I’ve visited and played in countless contemporary churches.
+I’ve noticed a few reoccurring problems that can easily be fixed to help the quality of your contemporary worship.

 A Stale Sameness.
 We all have our favorite worship leaders, but if you’re a Joel Houston fan, does every song in your set have to be written by Joel Houston or one of his clones?
 It seems like everything these days is either Hillsong United or trying to sound like Hillsong United.

 If you do five songs in your set, do two or three of your favorites, then throw in something different – a piano ballad… a hymn… a golden oldie praise song… a ukulele… anything to add variety.

 The best praise set I’ve heard in a long time was created by 28 year old worship leader Jared Barber here in Greenville – it had a little bit of everything, reached a wide audience and kept you engaged.